EbrahemMordy/Notes/Tech/Spring Security/Lesson 2 - Managing users.md

 # Explanation

-#### Create Users
+## Create Users
 - create DB table
 - create config file and add `PasswordEncoder` bean
+- create a service that implement `UserDetailsService` and add bean to context with annotation or with bean in config
 - create user entity
+- create a user repository and make a find by username query
+- inject user repository into service that implement `UserDetailsService`
 - create `SecurityUser` that implement `UserDetails` and inject a user into it and also override the methods
-- create a user repository and make a find by username query
-- create a service that implement `UserDetailsService` and add bean to context with annotation or with bean in config
-- inject user repository into `UserDetailsService`
-- find the user by username into override method
+- find the user by username into override method in the service
-- map the `User` to become `UserDetails` or throw error
+- map the `User` to become `SecurityUser` or throw error
-#### Create Authorities
+## Create Granted Authorities
-it may be
+### it may be
 - Roles it's a badge which represent who are u
 - Authorities it's an action that user can do

-how to make
+### how to make
 - create a table in db for authorities
 - create authorities entity
 - create a join table between users and authorities